abpframework/abp/docs/en/Getting-Started-Create-Solution.md

 #### MongoDB Transactions

 The [startup template](Startup-templates/Index.md) **disables** transactions in the `.MongoDB` project by default.
-If your MongoDB server supports transactions, you can enable the it in the *YourProjectMongoDbModule* class's `ConfigureServices` method:
+If your MongoDB server supports transactions, you can enable it in the *YourProjectMongoDbModule* class's `ConfigureServices` method:

   ```csharp
 Configure<AbpUnitOfWorkDefaultOptions>(options =>